 Chalk it up to this being a French production.
-Where Vadim under the guidance of the Italians was wild and free, here as part of the French New Wave he is morose and dreary, a hipster whose hippest moments are behind him in the same way Bardot’s best days were behind her.
+Where Vadim under the guidance of the Italians was wild and free, here as part of the last dying embers of the French New Wave he is morose and dreary, a hipster whose hippest moments are behind him.
 He goes about making this movie devoid of joy, passion, or insight.
 It is clinically dry, even when Bardot is reclining naked in her big furry bed with another woman.
 Vadim was a stylist, and this movie relies too much on storytelling from a man who can’t really tell a story.
 We are left with a train wreck of a film, too listless to be pleasurable, too silly and broadly drawn to be intellectual.

 But it’s not all drudgery here.
 There’s enough eye candy on display to keep a viewer like me marveling at the tacky beauty of it all.
 And while they call her over the hill or past her prime, the way I see it Bardot, then age 39 or 40 is still plenty in her prime.
-This was, however, her last film, but I guess my taste for older women biases my views.
-Give me a woman in her thirties any day over those babbling young things, especially if that woman in her thirties looks like, say, Brigitte Bardot or Nicole Kidman.
+This was, however, her last film.
 Even with her icy, detached performance here, Bardot still can’t help but smolder.
 Too bad for this film that nothing every actually ignites.
-There’s plenty to dicuss when it comes to Brigitte Bardot, and God knows we love her even in a bad film, but I think I’ll hold off on that discussion until we get to one of her better films (we have both Contempt and And God Created Woman coming up soon).

 You can’t overstate the impact Bruce has had on modern pop culture.
 Stars have come and gone, names like Jackie Chan, Clint Eastwood, and Jet Li are all familiar marquee names, but Bruce exists above all of them.
 Take a walk down any street in New York and you will see half a dozen shops with some sort of Bruce Lee merchandise.
 T-shirts, posters, scrolls, black velvet paintings, statues, action figures, movies — pretty much anything.
 I even saw one of those blacklight posters featuring the “holy trinity” of Bruce Lee, Jimi Hendrix, and Bob Marley.